 This Rosé Sangria gets an extra pop of flavor from some strawberries and a vanilla bean making it a wonderful cocktail for a warm summer afternoon!
 It's the ideal pitcher cocktail when you are serving drinks for a group.

 I really love checking out all the different options - from light, pale pink to light red.
-Each coming with its own unique flavor profile.
+Each comes with its own unique flavor profile.
 So, since I've been drinking so much Rosé lately it only seemed natural to come up with a sangria made from it!!

 - Rosé: You'll need one 750ml bottle.
 I personally prefer a drier Rosé so that's what I choose when I make sangria, however, if you like something a little more fruity, that will work too.